Winter training for cyclists: The key to staying motivated

 If you lack motivation, the ‘cycling + suffering = glory’ thing is taken to a whole new level during winter months.
 Roads that you usually fly down can be transformed by a 20mph+ headwind.
 Tricky climbs can be taken at a canter.
 Throw some rain, snow, sleet or hail into the mix, and it’s a whole new ball game.

 Wearing the right kit

-Having the correct clothing is absolutely vital to winter training.
-We advise purchasing a good pair of arm warmers, as often that gap between the sleeve and the glove can be extremely distracting if not fully covered.
+For basic kit, we advise purchasing a good pair of arm warmers.
+That gap between the sleeve and the glove can be extremely distracting if not fully covered.
 It can also render your hands and fingers numb, which can only have a bad effect on your bike handling.

 Try something new